Jaseci-Labs/jaseci/docs/docs/canonicai/chapter1.md

 #### Real example
 ![Real Example For Sentence Encoder](./images/real_example_se.png "Title")

 This is a real life example where it applies from a day to day basis in our lives.
-Sentence encoder is widely used in many modern AI applications.
+Sentence encoder is widely used in many modern AI applications across the world.

 ### The AI models we will use in this tutorial